spiral/docs/broadcast/websockets.md

 ```

 ## Publish Messages
-You can publish messages to websockets using the default broadcast functionality.
+You can publish messages to WebSockets using the default broadcast functionality.
 For example, we can use the console command:

 ```php
 namespace App\Command;